-One of The Fred Hollows Foundation’s main driving principles is to end avoidable blindness and improve the health of Aboriginal and Torres Strait Islanders.
+One of The Fred Hollows Foundation’s main driving principles is to end avoidable blindness and improve the health of Aboriginal and Torres Strait Islander Peoples.
 Our program in Australia works to do everything we can to make this happen.

 94% of vision loss for Aboriginal and Torres Strait Islander adults is preventable or treatable.